 The ‘Body With The Brain’ discusses what it’s like to be the son of scientific royalty and admits his most embarrassing moment is “every time the textbook I wrote for a laugh is actually prescribed to undergraduate [climate science] students.”

-“Using quotes from a fictitious ‘honest’ climate scientist, we show that these are even less effective in motivating action than real statements by scholars in the field,” to quote the study’s grant application.
+“Using quotes from a fictitious ‘honest’ climate scientist, we demonstrate that these are even less effective in motivating action than actual statements by scholars in the field,” to quote the study’s grant application.